moss

 Full editor support

-Open any markdown file from an external folder and edit it with the full Moss editor: charts, formulas, sketches, comments, and all.
-Changes write back to the original file on disk.
+Open any markdown file from an external folder and edit it with the full Moss editor, including charts, formulas, canvas, and comments.
+Changes write back to the original file on your computer.

 Obsidian vaults

-Add your Obsidian vault and work with your notes in a rich editor.
+Open your Obsidian vault in Moss and work with your notes in a rich editor.
 Your vault stays exactly as it is.
-Moss uses the same markdown files and adds nothing proprietary.

 Link any note to any other note to build a map of how your ideas connect.
 When you hover over a link, you see a preview of the note so you can decide whether to jump there without losing your place.

 Type [[ to search and link to any note, or use /link.
-Click a link to navigate.
+You can also copy a note link from the top nav and paste it into another note; Moss inserts it as a wiki link.
 Add # to jump to a specific heading within a note.

 See Project Overview for background, or jump to Meeting Notes › Action Items.